ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 **trivial**
-  Changes where a formal release changelog entry isn't required.  ``trivial`` changelog fragments are excluded from the published changelog output and may be used for changes such as housekeeping, documentation and test only changes.
+  Changes where a formal release changelog entry isn't required.  ``trivial`` changelog fragments are excluded from the published changelog output and may be used for changes such as housekeeping, documentation and test-only changes.
   You can use ``trivial`` for collections that require a changelog fragment for each pull request.

   .. code-block:: yaml